gtech-mulearn/Top-100-Coders/profile/akhilvs@mulearn.md

 ### About Me

 I am a Mechanical Engineering graduate from Universal Engineering College in Vallivattom.
+I am pursuing MCA from Ignou.
 I worked as an AutoCAD draftsman, during which I discovered my passion for programming.
 I am now a Flutter Developer with 1.5 years of programming experience as a Java freelancer and more than 1.5 years in Flutter.
 I have worked on over 6 mobile application projects.
 My dream is to become an entrepreneur.
 I have previously worked as a Flutter Developer at Reubro International in Kochi and am currently employed as a software engineer at Lektik Consultancies in Kochi.
 My skills includes HTML, CSS, Firebase, AWS, Flutter, Dart, Java, Kotlin, and more.

 ### Portfolio Highlights